 There are many Bitcoin IRA solutions in the market.
 Why should you choose this one?

 This structure helps you avoid the 1% fee on Bitcoin purchases charged by many “Choice” IRAs.
 That 1% fee is easily thousands of dollars on a rollover converted to Bitcoin.
-Instead you have access to opening your own institutional Bitcoin exchange account under your sole control, with pricing usually at 35 basis points (depending on which Bitcoin exchange you select).
+Instead you have access to opening your own institutional Bitcoin exchange account under your sole control, with pricing on purchases usually at 35 basis points (depending on which Bitcoin exchange you select).

 You can hold your keys on your own or collaboratively with others.
 You can, but are not required to, use a concierge service like Unchained Capital to help with key management.
 You can use a hardware wallet, cold storage, and/or multi-sig.
 You can even choose to lend your Bitcoin and earn tax-free interest income (BlockFi, Celsius, etc.).
 We’ll never know how you choose to hold your keys, nor do we want to know any of your addresses.
 We just set up the legal structure that gives you full flexibility.
 And unlike other Bitcoin IRA structures, the fees are upfront instead of nickels and dimes adding up over time.

 Why is holding your own keys important?